X-Men (film): Plot

-In 1944 Nazi-occupied Poland, 13-year-old Erik Lehnsherr is separated from his parents upon entering the Auschwitz concentration camp.
-While attempting to reach them, he causes a set of metal gates to bend toward him because of his mutant ability to generate magnetic fields, but is knocked out by the guards.
-In the not-too-distant future, U.S. Senator Robert Kelly attempts to pass a "Mutant Registration Act" in Congress, which would force mutants to reveal their identities and abilities.
-Present are Lehnsherr, now going by the name "Magneto", and his telepathic colleague Professor Charles Xavier.
-Xavier sees Lehnsherr in attendance and is concerned with how he will respond to the Registration Act.
+In 1944 Nazi-occupied Poland, fourteen-year-old Erik Lehnsherr is separated from his parents upon entering the Auschwitz concentration camp.
+While attempting to reach them, he causes a set of metal gates to bend toward him because of his mutant ability to generate magnetic fields.
+Still, he is knocked out by guards.

+In the present day, U.S. Senator Robert Kelly attempts to pass a "Mutant Registration Act" in Congress, which would force mutants to reveal their identities and abilities.
+Nearby, telepathic mutant Charles Xavier sees Lehnsherr, who now goes by the name "Magneto", in attendance and is concerned with how he will respond to the Registration Act.

-In Meridian, Mississippi, 17-year-old Marie accidentally puts her boyfriend into a coma after she kisses him, because of her mutant ability to absorb the power and life force of others.
-Adopting the name "Rogue", she runs away to Alberta, where she meets Logan, also known as "Wolverine", a mutant who possesses superhuman healing abilities and metal claws that protrude from between his knuckles.
-They are attacked on the road by Sabretooth, a member of Magneto's Brotherhood of Mutants, but two members of Xavier's X-Men, Cyclops and Storm, arrive and save them.
-Wolverine and Rogue are brought to Xavier's school for mutants in Westchester County, New York, where Xavier tells Logan that Magneto appears to have taken an interest in him and asks him to stay while he investigates the matter.
-Rogue enrolls in the school.
+In Meridian, Mississippi, seventeen-year-old Marie accidentally puts her boyfriend into a coma after kissing him, because of her mutant ability to absorb the power and life force of others.
+Adopting the name "Rogue", she flees to Alberta, where she meets Logan, also known as "Wolverine", a mutant with superhuman healing abilities and metal claws that protrude from between his knuckles.
+Sabretooth, a member of Magneto's Brotherhood of Mutants, attacks them on the road, but two members of Xavier's X-Men, Cyclops and Storm, save them.
+Logan and Rogue are brought to Xavier's school for mutants in Westchester County, New York.
+Believing that Magneto is interested in capturing Logan, Xavier asks him to stay while he investigates the matter.
+Meanwhile, Rogue enrolls in the school as a new pupil and develops a crush on cryokinetic mutant Bobby Drake.

-Senator Kelly is abducted by Brotherhood members Toad and Mystique and brought to their hideout on the uncharted island of Genosha.
+Brotherhood members Toad and Mystique abduct Senator Kelly, bringing him to their hideout on the uncharted island of Genosha.
 Magneto uses Kelly as a test subject for a machine powered by his magnetic abilities that generates a field of radiation, which induces mutations in normal humans.
-Kelly later escapes by taking advantage of his newfound mutation.
-Rogue visits Wolverine during the night while he is having a nightmare.
-Startled, he accidentally stabs her, but she is able to absorb his healing ability to recover.
-This is observed by fellow students who arrived to help.
-She is later convinced by Mystique, disguised as Rogue's crush Bobby Drake, that Xavier is angry with her and she should leave the school.
+Taking advantage of his newfound mutation, Kelly later escapes.
+Rogue visits Logan during the night while he is having a nightmare.
+Startled, he accidentally stabs her, but she manages to absorb his healing ability and recover.
+Mystique, disguised as Drake, later convinces Rogue that Xavier is angry with her and that she must leave the school.
 Xavier uses his mutant-locating machine Cerebro to find Rogue at a train station, and the X-Men go to retrieve her.
 Meanwhile, Mystique enters Cerebro and sabotages it.